 - b.
 If a Team B player makes a valid fair catch signal, the unimpeded opportunity to catch a free or scrimmage kick continues if this player muffs the kick and still has an opportunity to complete the catch.
-If he (or another Team B player) subsequently catches the kick, the ball is placed where he first touched it.
+If that player (or another Team B player) subsequently catches the kick, the ball is placed where the player making the signal first touched it.
 This protection terminates when the kick touches the ground.
 (A.R.
 6-5-1-I-II). - c.
-Rules pertaining to a fair catch apply only when a scrimmage kick crosses the neutral zone or during free kicks.
+Rules pertaining to a fair catch apply only when a scrimmage kick crosses the neutral zone or during free kicks. - d.
+The purpose of the fair catch provision is to protect the receiver who, by using the fair catch signal, agrees they or a teammate will not advance after the catch (A.R.
+6-5-5-III). - e.
+The ball shall be put in play by a snap by the receiving team at the spot of the catch if the ball is caught (Exceptions: Rules 6-5-1-a, 6-5-1-b, 7-1-3 and 8-6-1-b).